top of page

 • Fun Trick: It's a simple and engaging trick that most dogs enjoy learning.

-Step 1: Get Your Dog to Do the Behavior
+Step 1: Get Your Dog to Touch On Their Own

-• Starting a couple of feet away from your dog, say their name or make a fun sound to get their attention.
+• Present your flat hand with your palm facing your dog, a couple of inches away from your dog’s nose.
+Say their name or make a fun sound if you need to get their attention.

 • Repeat this several times, with each hand, to help your dog make the connection.